vale-cocoa/VDLBinaryExpressionsAPI/README.md

 When a concrete type `T` implementing `BinaryOperatorProtocol` and its associated cocrete type `T.Operand` both conform to `Codable`, then the resulting `BinaryExpressionToken<T>` will also provide `Codable` conformance, making possible to encode/decode binary expressions of this kind.

 ### Associativity direction for operators: `BinaryOperatorAssociativity`
-This `enum` describes the associativity direction of a binary operator when evaluated an infix expression.
+This `enum` describes the associativity direction of a binary operator when evaluating an infix expression.
 An operator is *left-associative* when the operations are grouped to the left in a chained expression evaluation.
 On the contrary, an operator is *right-associative* when the operations are grouped to the right in a chained expression evaluation.